wsheldon67/svelte-citadel/docs/decisions/Event Sourcing Implementation.md

 ## Next Steps

-The event sourcing foundation is now solid.
-Ready for:
+With the event sourcing and modular action system in place, the architecture is ready for:

-1. **Piece Implementation** - Individual piece behavior and validation
+1. **Piece Implementation** - Each piece as an isolated module with its own actions
 2. **Firebase Integration** - Real-time action synchronization
 3. **UI Components** - Reactive components using derived state
 4. **Game Rules Engine** - Action validation and game logic

-The architecture now perfectly supports the technical requirements:
+This approach perfectly supports the technical requirements:
 - ✅ **Reviewable Games** - Complete action history
 - ✅ **Undo Functionality** - Replay to any point
 - ✅ **Simulation Engine** - Test actions without persistence